miladvafaeifard/vue-todo/README.md

 ```
 npm run serve
 ```
-4. Navigate to the application in your browser http://localhost:8080/
+4. Navigate to the application in your browser http://localhost:9000/, If you would like to change the port, you can set it before the npm script: `set PORT=xxxx&& npm run serve`

 ## Built With